Skip to content

 5. Ensure organisations continue to maintain functionality

-7. Health and medical care
+7. Health, medical care and welfare

 8. Energy supply